Moose management review

 On the Environmental Registry of Ontario, you can find the:

 - resulting decision notice

-The Ministry of Natural Resources and Forestry reviewed all comments and considered them in the changes for 2020 and 2021.
+The ministry reviewed all comments and considered them in the changes for 2020 and 2021.
 Thank you for participating.